Learn

 A 10-minute walk within 30 minutes of finishing a meal lowers post-meal blood glucose by 12 to 22 percent and speeds gastric emptying.
 The research on light post-prandial walking is surprisingly strong.
 Shorter and sooner beats longer and later.

 The average American eats 10-15g of fiber per day.
 The target is 25g for women and 35g for men.
-Closing that gap is the single highest-leverage gut health intervention.
+Closing that gap is the single single biggest gut-health intervention.
 You do it by adding, not replacing - a handful of moves add 15-20g without removing anything.

 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols - four categories of short-chain carbs some guts can't absorb.
 They ferment in the large intestine, producing gas and bloating.
 The protocol is elimination, then category-by-category reintroduction to find your specific triggers.